 - You can invest as little as \$25 each time.
-Just tell us how much you want to invest and when. - We withdraw the money directly from your bank account and invest it in the Mutual Fund Series units of the Funds you choose. - You can change how much you invest and how often, or cancel the plan, whenever you like. - There are no fees for the plan, other than any sales charges. - ETF Series units of the Funds are not eligible for this service.
+Just tell us how much you want to invest and when. - We withdraw the money directly from your bank account and invest it in the Funds you choose. - You can change how much you invest and how often, or cancel the plan, whenever you like. - There are no fees for the plan, other than any sales charges.